 - Make sure all visible organic matter (for example, dirt) is removed from hands prior to applying waterless hand sanitizer.

-- Thoroughly Rub hands together covering all surfaces of hands and fingers.
+- Thoroughly rub hands together covering all surfaces of hands, fingers, and crevasses.

 - Rub until waterless hand sanitizer is absorbed.